 Initially benthic invertebrate samples showed a population spike from 1500 individuals/m² to 5500 individuals (6-10 months after opening).
 The population then stabilized at ~2700 individuals.

 Spionid polychaetes and amphipods were the first colonizers, followed by capitellid polychaetes.

 Unfortunately, the invertebrate assemblage decreased in size after sedimentation event in 2001 and the dominant species shifted from amphipods to dominance by oligochaetes and polychaetes.
 Amphipods later returned but were displaced by oligochaetes.

-Gastropods later became dominant due to large increase in Cerithidae californica and Cerithidea acteocra.
-These species had the greatest density in the mudflat and the lowest in the marsh plain- possibly because the mudflat is closes to the main channel, which allows post larvae to settle and develop.
+Gastropods later became dominant due to large increase in Cerithidae californica.
+These snails had the greatest density in the mudflat and the lowest in the marsh plain- possibly because the mudflat is closes to the main channel, which allows post larvae to settle and develop.